djgoldsmith/shape/305/01-Github.md

 ## Distributed VCS:

 - Think of it like your Desk:
-  - You have the file you are currenly working on.
+  - You have the file you are currently working on.
 (Working Directory)
   - You store this in a File as part of a Draft (Staging Area)
   - The Final version is stored in your draw.
 (Repository)